Introduction

 In all cases above, the first token on the line is the key and the text after the separating space is the value.
 Because 42, -57, true, etc. are followed by content, they are parsed as word keys, not as typed values.

-foo{ value
+a#b value

-a{b value
+can't value

-These produce the keys foo{ and a{b.
+These produce the keys a#b and can't.

 lonely